AdobeDocs/cja-apis/src/pages/endpoints/filters/index.md

 ## Retrieve a list of filters

-In CJA, you can navigate to **Components** > **Filters** and see a list of filters that you created or others have shared.
-This call is helpful to identify the ID's of desired filters.
+In CJA, you can navigate to **Components** > **Segments** and see a list of segments that you created or others have shared.
+This call is helpful to identify the ID's of desired segments.

 `GET https://cja.adobe.io/filters`

-See [GET List of filters](#) in the API reference for supported query string parameters and example responses.

-## Retrieve a single filter
+## Retrieve a single segment

-Once you have the desired ID, you can append the ID to the call to retrieve details on a single filter:
+Once you have the desired ID, you can append the ID to the call to retrieve details on a single segment:

 `GET https://cja.adobe.io/filters/{id}`

-## Create a filter
+## Create a segment

-Create a new filter with the desired definition.
+Create a new segment with the desired definition.

 `POST https://cja.adobe.io/filters`